James and the Giant Peach (film)

 James and the Giant Peach is a 1996 musical fantasy film directed by Henry Selick, based on the 1961 novel of the same name by Roald Dahl.
-It was produced by Tim Burton and Denise Di Novi, and starred Paul Terry as James.
-The film is a combination of live-action and stop-motion animation.
-Joanna Lumley and Miriam Margolyes played James's self-absorbed Aunts Spiker and Sponge, respectively (in the live-action segments), with Simon Callow, Richard Dreyfuss, Jane Leeves, Susan Sarandon, and David Thewlis, as well as Margolyes, voicing his insect friends in the animation sequences.
+Combining live-action and stop-motion animation, it was produced by Tim Burton and Denise Di Novi, and starred Paul Terry as James.
+Joanna Lumley and Miriam Margolyes played James's two self-absorbed Aunts Spiker and Sponge, respectively, and Pete Postlethwaite played the old man who gives James crocodile tongues (in the live-action segments), with Simon Callow, Richard Dreyfuss, Jane Leeves, Susan Sarandon, and David Thewlis, as well as Margolyes, voicing his insect friends in the animation sequences.

 Released on April 12, 1996 in the United States, the film received highly positive reviews, with many critics praising the story and visuals.
-However, the film was a box office failure, grossing 28.9 million against its $38 million budget.
+However, the film was a box office failure, grossing $28.9 million against its $38 million budget.